MashyBasker/zinc/docs/lexer.md

 # Lexer/Tokenizer

-The tokens for the Simple Lang constructs will be
+The tokens for the Zinc language will be

 ```
 TOKEN_IDENTIFIER